wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ### 3. Use Few-shot Learning

 Providing relevant examples in the prompt is a cheap but effective way to improve tool calling performance.
 DuckDB's [documentation](https://duckdb.org/docs/sql/introduction) already contains many SQL snippets, we can readily use them as examples.
-Here we leverage the [instructor](https://github.com/instructor-ai/instructor) package to parse these examples the Pydantic model below.
+Here we leverage the [instructor](https://github.com/instructor-ai/instructor) package to parse these examples into the Pydantic model below.
 We then index the example embeddings into a vector database and retrieve the most similar examples at inference time.

 ```python
 class Example(BaseModel):